You know how much I love to turn my vegetables into tasty finger food right?

 And this is the lovely results after you bake them.
 Some crispy and cheesy sweet potato bites.
 You can clearly see the cheesy bites bursting out each sweet potato tots – that is where the crispiness comes from.
 The center is moist and smooth with a delicious sweet garlic flavor.

-- 1 3/4 cup mashed sweet potatoes about 3 medium size sweet potatoes 420 g
+- 1 3/4 cup mashed sweet potatoes about 3 medium size sweet potatoes (420 g mashed sweet potatoes)

 - 1 egg yolk